DFHack/dfhack/docs/plugins/xlsxreader.rst

 xlsxreader
 ==========

-Provides a Lua API for reading .xlsx files.
+Provides a Lua API for reading xlsx files.

 See `xlsxreader-api` for details.